autobrr/autobrr.com/docs/configuration/indexers.md

 # Indexers

 :::info
-If you want more indexers added please create an [Indexer Request](https://github.com/autobrr/autobrr/issues/new/choose) <AiFillGithub />
+For adding more indexers to autobrr, please submit an [Indexer Request](https://github.com/autobrr/autobrr/issues/new/choose) on GitHub <AiFillGithub />
 :::

-## Supported indexers
+## Supported Indexers

 <Indexers/>

 ## Setup

-1. Go to `Settings > Indexers` to add indexers.
+1. Navigate to `Settings > Indexers` to add new indexers.

-   When adding a new indexer, it will set up the IRC network and channels in the background.
+   When adding a new indexer, autobrr automatically configures the necessary IRC network and channels.
 Indexers usually need some extra keys to work.
 The common ones are:

    - `passkey`
    - `rsskey`